argshub/clion/docs/relational_operators.md

 </code>

 <h4>#Not Equal Operator</h4>
-<p>Equal operator is used to check the whether the left operand is greater or not to the right operand.</p>
+<p>Not Equal operator is used to check the whether the left operand is equal or not to the right operand.</p>
 <code>
 #include&lt;stdio.h&gt;